defneacer/defneacer/README.md

 - 👋 Hi, I’m @defneacer
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning ML.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me defneeylulacer@gmail.com